unixpickle/muniverse/README.md

 # μniverse

 μniverse is my attempt to wrap a bunch of HTML5 games in a single API.
-This is similar to [openai/universe](https://github.com/openai/universe), except that it will avoid Flash and VNC.
+This is similar to [openai/universe](https://github.com/openai/universe), except that it avoids Flash and VNC.

 This is a work in progress.
-See [Roadmap](#roadmap) to see how it's coming along.
+See [Roadmap](#roadmap) for more details.

 # Advantages over Universe